Hi. I'm Jason. You might remember me from such services as:

 About the author

-I was born in 1981 to two native Bronxites who fled the decaying borough to Long Island, where I grew up first in New Hyde Park and, from 1987 to 1999, Syosset.
+I was born in 1981 to two native Bronxites who moved to Long Island, where I grew up first in New Hyde Park and, from 1987 to 1999, Syosset.
 I have two younger brothers, Adam and David.

 I graduated from Syosset High School in 1999 and enrolled at Carnegie Mellon University in Pittsburgh that fall, where I majored in computer science with a minor in Japanese.
 In the summer of 2002, I lived and studied in Tokyo.
 I've lived in Seattle since May 2006.

 I enjoy watching sports, particularly the Yankees and the Steelers, and I'm looking forward to watching the Seattle Kraken.
 If you're in Seattle and looking for a good crowd to watch Steelers games, check out the Seattle Pittsburgh Steelers Meetup Group, which I started organizing during the 2017 season.

 By day I work in software; see my resume for more about my professional background.
 In my spare time I enjoy exploring the fast-growing neighborhoods of Seattle on foot, reading, watching movies old and new, and nursing the coffee addiction that I picked up shortly after moving here.
 I also enjoy travel, including trips to France, Italy, Hawaii, Japan, and destinations in the great Pacific Northwest.
 I've also taken an interest in local Seattle history.

 About this site